 13. Yui (DISUSED: UAE - Dubai)

 A full page dedicated to H20 at YUI Dubai.
 Photo: TimeOutDubai

-Yui, a ramen restaurant in the Dubai Design District, offers diners a wide choice of 17 different water brands ranging from the familiar such as Evian to rarer options like Waiwera from New Zealand.
+Yui, a ramen restaurant in the Dubai Design District, unfortunately now only carries a couple mass market water brands.
+But it used offers diners a wide choice of 17 different water brands ranging from the familiar such as Evian to rarer options like Waiwera from New Zealand.
 I say rarer, but in reality, the further east one heads from the Atlantic, the more common New Zealand waters become.
-The country is home to a staggering array of unique waters (Antipodes from Whakatane being one of our personal favourites) and exports many of them.
+The country is home to a staggering array of unique waters (Antipodes from Whakatane being one of our personal favorites) and exports many of them.

-Besides listing the total amount of minerals in each water, the restaurant has helpfully listed values for sodium, magnesium and calcium as well.
-This is an excellent addition of detail that most water menus don’t include and which we hope will spread.
-It gives guests a better understanding of the flavour nuances, as sodium gives a salty taste, magnesium is metallic, and calcium gives a milky or chalky texture and flavour.
+Besides listing the total amount of minerals in each water, the restaurant's water menu used to helpfully list values for sodium, magnesium and calcium.
+This was an excellent addition of detail that most water menus don’t include and which we hope will spread.
+It gives guests a better understanding of the flavor nuances, as sodium gives a salty taste, magnesium is metallic, and calcium gives a milky or chalky texture and flavor.

 14. Fusion (Saudi Arabia - Al Khobar)

 All blue and water at Fusion.
 Photo: Marriott Group